 Taiko no Tatsujin 5 keeps the formula going

-Taiko no Tatsujin 6 was the final numbered entry in the series running on the System 10 platform, although there was another game, Taiko no Tatsujin RT which is not yet supported.
+Taiko no Tatsujin 6 was the final numbered entry in the series running on the System 10 platform.

 On the stranger end of the spectrum is a game about stand-up comedy routines, where the controller is a life-sized doll that you have to slap at the appropriate times in order to get the desired audience reaction.
 Going by the name Tsukkomi Yousei Gips Nice Tsukkomi, it’s entirely in Japanese, and basically unplayable without knowledge of the language.
 It’s one of 3 games on the platform known to be using a subboard with an MP3 decoder chip, and additional CPU to drive said chip making it more computationally expensive to emulate.
 Maybe surprisingly the Taiko no Tatsujin games did not use anything similar.